asdfjennifer/asdfjennifer/README.md

 ### Welcome to my Github profile  🍋
-### Glad to see you here!
-Check out this repository to learn more about me:
+### Check out this repository to learn more about me:

 I´m a Junior Frontend Developer from Germany using HTML, CSS, SASS, Bootstrap, JavaScript & React.js